hyssostech/sketch-thru-plan-sdk-js/quickstart/ts/README.md

 **Speech** - Speech can be collected by the browser by invoking a speech service

 This quickstart uses a Microsoft Cognitive Services Speech to Text plugin that is bundled with the STP SDK for convenience.
 The microphone is activated every time a new stroke is started (on pen down).
 This is a simple but effective strategy.
-See the [speech sample](../samples/typescript/azurespeech-plugin) for details and additional discussion of speech collection strategies
+See the [speech sample](../samples/typescript/azurespeech-plugin) for details and additional discussion of alternative speech collection strategies

-There are a few different strategies for handling speech in a client app (see [speech sample](../samples/typescript/azurespeech-plugin) for details).
-In this quickstart a simple but effective approach is used, of activating the speech recognition whenever a pen down event is detected.

 The `mousedown` event listener starts recognition.
 The call is *not* waited, and proceeds asynchronously while the sketch is completed: